shopware/shopware/changelog/release-6-6-0-0/2024-01-24-no-og-tags-on-error-page.md

 ---
-title: no og tags on error pages
+title: No og tags on error pages
 issue: NEXT-28228
 ---
 # Storefront